strjonas/Going50/AppRoadmapStatus.md

 **Summary**: Implemented the trip summary screen that displays detailed information about a completed trip.
 Created four component files: TripOverviewHeader showing basic trip information (date, time, duration, eco-score), SavingsMetricsSection showing estimated savings (fuel, CO2, money), BehaviorBreakdownChart displaying a breakdown of driving behaviors with visual score bars, and ImprovementSuggestionCard showing personalized driving improvement suggestions.
 Updated the app router to navigate to the trip summary screen after a trip is completed.
 Added necessary methods to the DrivingProvider to retrieve trip data.
 The implementation follows a clean, modular approach with comprehensive documentation and proper error handling.
 The trip summary screen provides a complete post-trip analysis with actionable insights for improving eco-driving behavior.

+## Phase 4: Insights & Analytics (Week 4)

+### Day 16: Insights Dashboard Implementation ✅

+**Summary**: Implemented the main insights dashboard screen with comprehensive analytics visualization.
+Created four key components: TimePeriodSelector for switching between different time frames (day, week, month, year), EcoScoreTrendChart displaying eco-score trends with animated line charts, SavingsSummaryCard showing fuel, money, and CO2 savings, and DrivingBehaviorsChart visualizing performance across seven eco-driving behaviors in a radar chart.
+Implemented the InsightsProvider with detailed methods for loading and calculating metrics data for different time periods, generating trend data, and providing recommendations based on driving behavior scores.
+The implementation includes graceful error handling, loading states, and comprehensive documentation.
+The insights dashboard provides users with a clear visual representation of their eco-driving performance and actionable feedback for improvement.